Health & Safety Risk Assessments

 I don’t employ anyone, do I still need a risk assessment?

 You may think you don’t employ anyone but consider this.
-Examples of employees and contractors include gardeners, tree surgeons, window cleaners, managing agents and their employees, and anyone who does occasional contract work on the site, for example engineers, electricians and plumbers, who maintain communal areas and services.
-And don’t forget that similar duty of car for residents and visitors.
+Examples of employees and contractors, which would make your premises a workplace, include gardeners, tree surgeons, window cleaners, managing agents and their employees, and anyone who does occasional contract work on the site, for example engineers, electricians and plumbers, who maintain communal areas and services.
+And don’t forget that similar duty of care for residents and visitors.

 The law is very clear and failure to comply with HSE regulation can result in you having to pay compensation, fines, be issued with improvement notices, prohibition orders and even prison sentences.